MortezaBiabani/INTERLINK/README.md

 # INTERLINK
-<h3>An Intelligent Tour Planning for Disconnected  IIoT with Multiple Mobile Sinks</h3>
+<h3>An Intelligent Tour Planning for Disconnected Industrial Internet of Things (IIoT) with Multiple Mobile Sinks</h3>

-This toolkit is a simulation for Multiple Mobile Sinks (MMSs).
+This toolkit is a simulation for Multiple Mobile Sinks (MMSs) scenarios in WSN-based IoT.
 It developed using C# and WPF in .NET 4.5.

 ![Capture](https://user-images.githubusercontent.com/10537549/197042140-9ff3748d-20f2-4700-bb3c-3eee54a876b4.PNG)